Complete Transition Guide from Military to Civilian Resume

 Leave Out Details of Actual Combat

-Your defense of your country is something that you should be proud of, but any information on your resume that pertains to violence can make hiring managers feel more than a little uneasy.
-Limit any reference to the battlefield, if not eliminate them altogether.
+Your defense of your country is something that you should be proud of, but any information on your resume that pertains to violence can make hiring managers a little uneasy.
+Limit any reference to the battlefield, if not eliminate them.

-Creating a resume doesn't necessarily have to be a one-off process.
-In fact, it would be a mistake.
-Create a rough draft, tweak it, and show it to employers that you may know.
+A military transition resume doesn’t necessarily have to be a one-off process.
+Create a rough draft, tweak it, and show it to employers or recruiters that you may know.
+Such feedback would be invaluable in polishing your resume.

-Ask for feedback and listen to their advice on how you can improve your resume.
+Ask for feedback and listen to advice on how you can improve your resume.
 It can also help reach out and show your resume to your fellow veterans who have made a successful transition.
 They may be willing to guide or coach you on what you can do to make your resume more effective.
+For expert assistance, consider using a resume review service to ensure you correct the mistakes and let your resume stand out.

 Get a free resume review